apache/whimsy/DEPLOYMENT.md

 Manual Steps
 ------------

-The following additional steps are required to get the Whimsy VM up and running:
+The following additional steps are required to get a new Whimsy VM up and running - these are only needed for a new deployment.

  * Run the following command to create an SSL cert (see [tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-apache-with-let-s-encrypt-on-ubuntu-14-04) for details):
      * `/x1/srv/git/letsencrypt/letsencrypt-auto --apache -d whimsy.apache.org -d whimsy4.apache.org -d whimsy-vm4.apache.org -d whimsy-test.apache.org`